adamsteer/f4g-oceania-pdal/workshop/0-why-pdal.md

 ## LAStools

 LAStools and still is a breakthrough in point cloud processing.
 It is focussed on speed and convenience, with a model of giving away a bunch of functionality and making users pay for advanced tooling.
 For a mission critical application, though, it's pretty cheap.
-It's Author, Martin Isenburg, contributes a lot to the LiDAR community and is worth supporting.
+It's author, Martin Isenburg, contributes a lot to the LiDAR community and is worth supporting.

 ## PCL